IMJLA/PsLogMessage/docs/en-US/Write-LogMsg.md

 Tab-delimits these fields for a compromise between readability and parseability

 Adds the log message to either:
-* a hashtable (which can be thread-safe) using the timestamp as the key, which was passed to the $LogMsgCache parameter
+* a hashtable (which can be thread-safe) using the timestamp as the key, which was passed to the $Buffer parameter
 * a Global:$LogMessages variable which was created by the PsLogMessage module during import

 Optionally writes the message to a log file